 At the midway point, you’ll come to The Old Station Tea Rooms in Holmsley.
 We were still full from lunch, so didn’t stop, but retraced our tracks to Burley.

-If you are feeling more energetic, you could continue this railway trail to Brockenhurst (18 miles return).
+If you are feeling more energetic, you could cycle this railway trail to Brockenhurst (18 miles return).

 New Forest ponies

-On both trails we saw lots of ponies, though probably more on the Railway Trail.
-The ponies were often stood on the verge by the roadside, or even in the road.
+On both trails we saw lots of New Forest ponies, though probably more on the Railway Trail.
+The ponies often stand on the verge by the roadside, or even in the road.
 Of course, they have right of way!